-- Assess complex accounting and business issues in an advanced global context.
+- Students will evaluate, analyze, and communicate accounting and business issues in an advanced global context.

-The award is made to a senior level accounting major who has been accepted into the 150 hour professional accountancy program at Daemen College.
-Recipients are expected to be in good academic standing, to progress through the program on a full-time basis, and to exemplify ethical standards.
+The award is made to a senior-level accounting major who has been accepted into the 150-hour professional accountancy program at Daemen University.
+Recipients are expected to be in good academic standing, to progress through the program on a full-time basis, and exemplify ethical standards.
 An essay addressing why ethical behavior is good business is required of applicants.
 Further details may be obtained from the Department Chair.